solidi/writing/51-do-you-have-a-forever-project.md

 Rediscovering my *forever project*, I've been engaging with the effort for over a year.
 Its attributes are *invisible*, and why I write to memorialize my experience in pursuit of the medium.

 Perhaps having numerous interests increases the chance of discovering the next *forever project*.
-But more so, having just one has made me happy.
+But more so, having one has made me happy.
 I'm creating again without all the rules, formalities, or politics.

 Do you have a *forever project*?